-Download the Windows installer executable that matches your Windows system (32-bit and 64bit versions are available) then execute the installer to complete installation.
+Download the Windows installer executable that matches your Windows system (32-bit and 64-bit versions are available), then execute the installer to complete the installation.

 If a private key already exists on another system, create the .ssh folder in the home folder of the current user and copy the private id_rsa key into it.

 Next, the private key file needs to be converted to a PuTTY private key format file using the PuTTYgen tool.
 Locate this utility in the Windows Start menu and launch it:

 Once launched, click on the Load button located in the Actions section and navigate to the private key file previously copied to the .ssh folder (note that it may be necessary to change the file type filter to All Files (*.*) in order for the key file to be visible).
 Once located, select the file and load it into PuttyGen.
 When prompted, enter the passphrase originally used to encrypt the file.
 Once the private key has been imported, save it as a PuTTY key file by clicking on the Save Private Key button.
 For consistency, save the key file to the .ssh folder but give it a different name to differentiate it from the original key file.

 Launch PuTTY from the Start menu and enter the IP address or host name of the remote server into the main screen before selecting the Connection -> SSH -> Auth category in the left-hand panel, as highlighted in Figure 18-3: